 You won’t meet a lot of people during the hike so no one will photobomb your Instagram shots.
 Although there will be almost no shade on the way up there so it can be challenging if you are visiting in the summer.
 In this case I recommend to go as early as you can while the weather is not so hot!

-3. The Siq, Petra
+4. The Siq, Petra

-Right after you start your walk from the Visitors’ Centre in Petra you will find yourself in a dim, narrow gorge created by natural rock formations.
-This is called the Siq and the trail that goes through it is like 1.5km long.
+The Siq is a dim, narrow gorge created by natural rock formations.
+It looks absolutely amazing!
+The gorge is approximately 1.5 km long and the trail starts after you pass the Visitors’ Centre.
 At the end of the trail the gorge suddenly opens up and you will be rewarded with the most magnificent view: the Treasury!

-Like the Treasury itself, the Siq usually gets really crowded during the day as well.
+Best time to go: Like the Treasury itself, the Siq usually gets really crowded during the day as well.
 The best time for making instagrammable photos is around opening time and closing time.

-4. The Monastery, Petra
+5. The Monastery, Petra

-Although you have to work really hard for this view.
+How to get there: Let me tell you in advance: you have to work really hard for this view.
 You need to walk another 2.5km from the Treasury to reach the beginning of the path.
 After that you need to climb up 800 stairs to reach the Monastery.
 I know it sounds a lot but just look at the photos!
 Totally worth it, right?

-5. Wadi Rum
+6. Wadi Rum

 The best thing about the organized tours is that you don’t have to search for any instagrammable places – they will take you to each of them!
 During daytime you will visit many famous sites like the Lawrence spring, the Khazali canyon and the Burdah rock bridge.
 They give you enough time at each location to explore the area, take a million photographs and enjoy the view.